RockAfeller2013/vibecoded/AI Harness/README.md

-# Local AI manifold FOR GOTO SUB
+#  Manifold

+- This is my research to build my own Local AI Harness called 'Manifold' its not just a interface, its a complete SLDC DevSecOp environment with prebuilt frameworks, that you can customise via LLM for your own purpose.
+FOR GOTO SUB

-# Stratified AI Harnes (Hierarchical AI orchestration system)
+## Stratified AI Harnes (Hierarchical AI orchestration system)

 ## 📺 Demo Video